Want to listen instead of read? Tune in to this article overview:

 Functional alcoholics drink to feel better.

-While their appearance may not be any different and they can still fulfill their responsibilities, you’ll start to see a pattern develop of turning to alcohol to cope with family, work or personal issues.
+While their appearance may not be any different, and they can still fulfill their responsibilities, you’ll start to see a pattern develop of turning to alcohol to cope with family, work or personal issues.

 Stage 2: Increased Alcohol Tolerance

-People can have a varied reaction and tolerance to alcohol and that doesn’t necessarily mean they are alcoholics.
+People can have a varied reaction and tolerance to alcohol,l and that doesn’t necessarily mean they are alcoholics.
 However, as functioning alcoholics drink more regularly, they develop a higher tolerance.
 They still want to feel the buzz or numb out from their problems for a while, so they will begin drinking more as their tolerance to alcohol increases.

 You may begin to notice that a couple of beers after work has turned into a six-pack or even a case.
 Or, a glass of wine has become the bottle.
 As time goes on and tolerance increases, they may attempt to hide the growing problem, and a growing number of empty bottles or cans, from friends and family.